-The test applies to a broad range of abortion restrictions and is not limited to those that were challenged in Texas or similar types of laws.
-Its wide applicability will help advocates push back on the surge of laws that legislatures enacted in the years leading up to Whole Woman's Health when the undue burden standard's meaning was less clear.
-In addition, some of the test's features may advance constitutional jurisprudence around rights other than abortion.
+The test is not limited to the restrictions that were challenged in Texas or similar types of laws.
+Its wide applicability has helped advocates push back on the surge of laws that legislatures have enacted to burden the right to abortion.
+In addition, some of the test's features support close constitutional scrutiny protecting rights other than abortion.

-UNDUE BURDEN BEFORE WHOLE WOMAN'S HEALTH v.
-HELLERSTEDT
+UNDUE BURDEN BEFORE WHOLE WOMAN'S HEALTH

 Since its seminal ruling in Roe v.
 Wade (1973), the Supreme Court has recognized that the Constitution protects the fundamental right to choose abortion.
 The undue burden test is the legal standard that courts use to determine whether an abortion restriction violates the Constitution.
 The test dates back to Planned Parenthood v.
-Casey (1992) ("Casey"), in which the Supreme Court heard a challenge to an omnibus Pennsylvania law that imposed a 24-hour waiting period on women seeking abortion, parental consent and spousal notice mandates, and other requirements.
-Building on and modifying its earlier cases in which it found that states may pass limited restrictions on abortion depending on the stage of pregnancy, the Court adopted the undue burden standard to separate permissible restrictions from those that are unconstitutional.
+Casey (1992), in which the Supreme Court heard a challenge to an omnibus Pennsylvania law that imposed a 24-hour waiting period on women seeking abortion, parental consent and spousal notice mandates, and other requirements.1 Building on and modifying its earlier cases in which it found that states may pass limited restrictions on abortion depending on the stage of pregnancy, the Court adopted the undue burden standard to separate permissible restrictions from those that are unconstitutional.
 The undue burden test replaced the legal framework that the Court had used in Roe v.
 Wade, which relied on a trimester system allowing more state regulation as pregnancy advanced.

-To define an undue burden, the Court wrote in Casey2:
+To define an undue burden, the Court wrote in Casey: